 Various steering systems are used on Premier pontoons.
 All models are equipped with tilt steering wheels.
-Both mechanical and hydraulic steering systems are available.
+Depending on the model, mechanical, hydraulic, and electric steering systems are available.

 Getting the "feel" of your boat's steering system is important.
 Steering does vary from boat to boat depending on the type of engine, water and wind conditions, and the load.
 Turn the wheel from full left to full right.
 Check that the drive unit is turning correctly, freely and smoothly.
 The cable output end of the steering system should be clear of fuel lines, control cables, electrical wiring, and outboard gear when an engine is moved through its full operating range.